Gżira

 In Rue d'Argens, Gżira, a double front dwelling built in the interwar period by architect Prof Joseph Colombo as his private residence and shortlisted for the first architectural awards held in 1936, was given Grade 2 protection status.
 The PA said the building's elevation was exceptional in the way that the traditional townhouse had been reinterpreted in a modernist style making use of strong geometric motifs.

 Gżira (Il-Gżira) is a town in the Eastern Region of Malta.
 It is located between Msida and Sliema, also bordering on Ta' Xbiex.
-It has a population of 11,699 as of January 2019.
+It has a population of 12,504 according to NSO 2024 figures.
 The word Gżira means "island" in Maltese, and the town is named after Manoel Island which lies to the east of Gżira, between the Sliema peninsula and Valletta.
 The seafront of Gżira has views of the walled city of Valletta, which is illuminated at night, forming a backdrop to Manoel Island, the yacht marina and a seafront public garden.
 The hamlet of Kappara is located close to Gżira.
 The Orpheum Theatre is located in Gżira.